 Extension of the conveyor system to deliver product coal from the stockpile to the new location of the train load out facility, and

 Realignment of sewer connection.

-The Project surface facilities will be located on land zoned largely for industrial development, and being an underground mine, the surface footprint or disturbance area is very small whilst being compatible with the surrounding landuse: The main areas to be developed are:
+The Project surface facilities will be located on land zoned largely for industrial development, and being an underground mine, the surface footprint or disturbance area is very small while being compatible with the surrounding land use: The main areas to be developed are: